S-75 Dvina: Soviet doctrinal organization

 The Soviet Union used a fairly standard organizational structure for S-75 units.
 Other countries that have employed the S-75 may have modified this structure.
 Typically, the S-75 is organized into a regimental structure with three subordinate battalions.
 The regimental headquarters will control the early-warning radars and coordinate battalion actions.
 The battalions will contain several batteries with their associated acquisition and targeting radars.

 North Vietnamese S-75 site.
 The typical hexagonal pattern made the sites easy to spot from the air.
 The Vietnamese later abandoned the layout for this reason.

 Site layout

 Each battalion will typically have six, semi-fixed, single-rail launchers for their V-750 missiles positioned approximately 60 to 100 m apart from each other in a hexagonal "flower" pattern, with radars and guidance systems placed in the center.
-This unique "flower" shape led to the sites being easily recognizable in reconnaissance photos.
+This arrangement was needed because the early radar systems had a field-of-view around 20 degrees wide, and the guidance system demanded the missiles be launched into its view.
+To allow this, the missiles were spaced out every 60 degrees on launcher platforms that could be rotated to point in the same general direction.
+The system would then launch the (remaining) missile that was closest to the radar's line of sight.

 Typically another six missiles are stored on tractor-trailers near the center of the site.
+The flower-like road arrangement was used to allow the trailers to access the six launchers without having to negotiate tight corners.
+However, this layout was also easily identified from reconnaissance photos, which allowed the sites to be avoided or attacked.